Capital Steez: Comments by other rappers

-On March 2, 2016, fellow Brooklyn rapper Troy Ave, in the midst of a feud with Joey Badass, commented on the death of Capital Steez on Sway in the Morning, stating: "He didn't pass away; he killed himself.
+On March 2, 2016, fellow Brooklyn rapper Troy Ave, in the midst of a feud with Joey Bada$$, commented on the death of Capital Steez on Sway in the Morning, stating: "He didn't pass away; he killed himself.
 There's a difference.
 He took his own life.
 God gave you life, it ain't your right to take that.
 That's a fact.
 I got niggas in jail who got life sentences, they might as well be dead.
 They could've traded their life for his."
 Troy Ave then received heavy criticism from both fans and fellow artists, including A$AP Ant, A$AP Twelvyy and Styles P who wrote, amongst a series of other tweets: "If you never experienced a family [member] committing suicide you have no fukn [sic] idea about that pain.
 NONE."
 Troy Ave later apologized on Twitter for the remarks.
 In an interview on VladTV, Brooklyn rapper Maino stated that mentioning Capital Steez's suicide was "a bit much".